How To Easily And Effortlessly Play A Walking A Bass Line With Chords At The Same Time On One Guitar

 • Arpeggiated approach

-To look at all 3 approaches is too big of a subject for a single article, however I will show you in detail, how to easily create walking bass lines on your guitar, including playing the chords of the progression too, using the chromatic approach.
+Exploring all three approaches is a vast topic that cannot be covered in a single article.
+However, I will guide you through the process of creating walking bass lines on your guitar, including playing the progression's chords, using the chromatic approach.

 Walking Bass Line Progression